 In 1982 Giuseppe (Beppe) Saronni won the World Championships in Goodwood, England on a new style of Colnago that featured crimped frame tubes.
 This frame is on display in the Colnago museum if you are lucky enough to visit.

-So which Colnago bike is it?
+So which Colnago model is it?

 Part of this confusion can be attributed to a sign that is attached to Saronni’s bike in the Colnago museum that says ‘SUPER – Acciaio’ which translates as ‘SUPER – Steel’.
 However, if you visit the Colnago website ‘Hall of Fame’ page, you will see Saronni’s 1982 World Championship bike with a caption saying he won this race on a Mexico.
 These two pieces of information are conflicting.
-So, if anyone is going to know for sure, it would be the manufacturer.
-They could check with Ernesto, he still works there.

 I welcome reader feedback in the comments section.
 Should you wish to suggest an amendment, please include a note advising the source of your information so that myself and other readers can ascertain the accuracy of your information.
 Note: Trolling or argumentative comments will be removed as they are counter-productive.